 Descriptive Writing (Group 3) – This style requires the writer to channel their inner artist in order to convey an idea, describe a concept, and so on.
 And the essay category includes definition and descriptive essays.

 Narrative Writing (Group 4) – This less prevalent but still very present writing style demands the author to relate a tale or describe a process (something in chronological order).
-The essay category includes narrative, process, and personal writings.
+The essay category includes narrative, process, and personal writing.

 Here are some cool topics to research under various essay styles:

 Argumentative essays typically are about arguments for and against a particular issue.
 Usually, you can balance the arguments on both sides of the subject or offer extensive support to one side alone, depending on the author’s intentions and personal ideas.
 Below are some excellent essay ideas for your benefit: